Hilo-Hilo/Memories-AI-Hackathon/prd.md

 The product is delivered as a **native desktop application** packaged with PyInstaller - meaning the user can download and install it like any standard application, with **no special hardware or complicated configuration**.
 Key requirements for the UX and setup include:

-- **Onboarding:** The first time user experience will guide the user through granting permissions (camera and microphone access).
-It will clearly explain why these are needed (e.g., "We use your camera to detect when you get distracted, but **no video is ever sent to the cloud** without your consent").
+- **Onboarding:** The first time user experience will guide the user through granting camera access permissions.
+It will clearly explain how the system works: "We capture periodic snapshots (every 60 seconds) from your camera and screen to detect distraction patterns. **Snapshot images are sent to OpenAI Vision API for analysis**.
+Full video recordings stay on your device unless you choose to upload them for optional post-session emotion analysis."
 The onboarding also asks if the user wants to connect their calendar or task manager (optional, can be skipped).
 If they choose to, a secure OAuth flow to Google, Microsoft, etc., is provided.
-Similarly, they can opt in/out of emotion analysis (explaining that involves sending data to Hume AI cloud).
 The goal is to make initial setup doable in minutes.
 Default settings will work out-of-the-box (e.g., some default alert settings and working hours), which the user can later customize.
 On macOS, the app will request necessary permissions through system dialogs.
 - **UI Design:** The interface will be clean and minimal to avoid being a distraction itself.
 Likely there will be a **dashboard screen** that shows: current focus session or task, a timer or progress indicator, and maybe an icon indicating monitoring is ON.
 There may be a small status like "🔵 Focus mode active" or "🟡 Break (monitoring paused)".
 When an alert triggers, it might display as a system notification or small overlay window rather than a jarring popup.
 The color scheme and visuals should be calming (avoiding bright reds or alarming designs, as the aim is supportive).
 Battery and CPU efficiency considerations mean using native UI frameworks (CustomTkinter, PyQt, or Tkinter) with minimal animations and efficient rendering.
 - **Cross-Platform Support:** The desktop application will support macOS, Windows, and Linux through PyInstaller packaging.
 The primary use case is desktop/laptop computers where users typically do their focus work.
 Each platform will have a native installer (DMG for macOS, MSI/EXE for Windows, AppImage/DEB for Linux).
 Platform-specific features (like system tray integration or native notifications) will be implemented using conditional imports and platform detection.
 - **Battery/CPU Optimizations:** The app will implement numerous optimizations to remain lightweight: